grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

     * Dominik Perler, "What are Faculties of the Soul?
 Descartes and his Scholastic Background", in: John Marenbon, *Continuity and Innovation in Medieval and Modern Philosophy: Knowledge, Mind and Language*, Oxford, OUP, 2013.

     * Dominik Perler, "Classifying the Passions:	Descartes	and	His	Scholastic	Background",	in: Belgioioso & Carraud (eds.), *Les	passions	de l’âme*, Turnhout: Brepols	(the first ref. is enough, but could serve as suggestion/inspiration for future research!).

+    *Betti & van den Berg (2003?)
+Towards a Computational History of Ideas, Proceedings of the Third Conference on Digital Humanities, Luxembourg

+    * also see further lit. on comp. phil., esp.
+Betti et al., "Philosophy in Ones and Zeros", in: Fischer et al. (2019) *Methodological Advances in Experimental Philosophy*.
+Incl. overview of current research!

 2. **René Descartes**